 1.2.
 “Substantial factor” test

-Some states use a “substantial factor” test to help determine whether or not a person’s conduct was the proximate cause of a plaintiff’s injury.
+Some states use a “substantial factor” test to help determine whether or not a person’s conduct was the proximate cause of your injury.

 Under this test, the court asks if the defendant’s acts or omissions were a substantial factor in the cause of the accident or cause of the injury.